IMIS

 Bogaert, T.; Samoiloff, M.R.; Persoone, G. (1984).
 Determination of the toxicity of four heavy metal compounds and three carcinogens using two marine nematode species, Monhystera microphthalma and Diplolaimelloides bruciei, in: Persoone, G. et al. (Ed.)
 Proceedings of the International Symposium on Ecotoxicological Testing for the Marine Environment, Ghent, Belgium, september 12-14, 1983: volume 2. pp. 21-30

 In: Persoone, G.; Jaspers, E.; Claus, C. (Ed.)
 (1984).
-Proceedings of the International Symposium on Ecotoxicological Testing for the Marine Environment, Ghent, Belgium, september 12-14, 1983: volume 2.
+Proceedings of the International Symposium on Ecotoxicological Testing for the Marine Environment, Ghent, Belgium, september 12-14, 1983: Volume 2.
 IZWO/State University Gent: Gent.
 VIII, 580 pp., more

 Available in Authors